Mumbai Suburban district: Demographics

 According to the 2011 census, Mumbai Suburban district has a population of 9,356,962, roughly equal to the nation of Benin or the US state of North Carolina.
 This gives it a ranking of 5th in India (out of a total of 640).
 The district has a population density of 25,291.28 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 8.01%.
 Mumbai Suburban has a sex ratio of 857 females for every 1000 males, and a literacy rate of 90.9%.
 Scheduled Castes and Scheduled Tribes make up 6.23% and 1.12% of the population respectively.

 Languages

 Marathi is the most spoken language.
 Hindi is the second most-spoken language and the fastest growing, and has become the common language in the district.
 Urdu is spoken by the Muslim community in the district.
 Gujarati and Marwari are spoken by the large business communities in the district.
-Tamil, Bhojpuri, Konkani, Telugu, Malayalam, Tulu and Bengali are minority language spoken by recent arrivals.
+Tamil, Bhojpuri, Konkani, Telugu, Malayalam, Tulu and Bengali are minority languages spoken by recent arrivals.